priyadharshini-lakshmanan/client_query_management_system/README.md

 # Client Query Management System

-A simple web app for managing client support tickets.
-Built this to help small teams handle customer queries without needing complex ticketing systems.
+A simple web app for managing client support queries.
+Built this to help small teams handle customer queries without needing complex querying systems.

 ## What it does

 **For Clients:**
-- Submit support tickets through a simple form
+- Submit support queries through a simple form
 - Get a unique query ID for tracking
 - Choose from common issue categories

 **For Support Team:**
-- See all tickets in one place
+- See all queries in one place
 - Filter by status or category
-- Close tickets when resolved
+- Close query when resolved

 ## Setup